Ron Clark (baseball): Coaching career

-After retiring as an active player, Clark remained with the Phillies organization as a minor league manager.
-He began with the 1978 Spartanburg Phillies of the Western Carolinas League, then managed the Peninsula Pilots, Reading Phillies, Oklahoma City 89ers, and Clearwater Phillies.
+After retiring as an player, Clark worked in the Phillies organization as a minor league coach and manager.
+He began coaching in 1976 with the Oklahoma City 89ers in 1976, then first managed in 1978 with the Spartanburg Phillies of the Western Carolinas League, then managed the Peninsula Pilots, Reading Phillies, Oklahoma City, and Clearwater Phillies.
+He briefly left the organization to manage the Kinston Blue Jays in 1983, leaving the Toronto Blue Jays systeem after one year to return to the Phillies, where he managed through 1986.